eduvpn/documentation/SERVER_DISCOVERY.md

 **FIXME**: apps MUST also store the public key for the `server_info_url` entries, maybe "encode" it as part of the fragment?

+**FIXME** we need to record the time stamp (or sequence) to make sure it is not possible to do rollback.